mian-yahya-gul/AI-Revenue-Cycle-Operations-Platform/README.md

 team of specialists: a coder, a documentation reviewer, a compliance officer, a policy analyst, an appeals specialist, and a manager who coordinates all of them.
-Each person is deep in one area and hands off to the next when their part is done, but they also push back on each other — a coder tells validation "I need another look at this," compliance tells the manager "this can't go out yet," and the manager decides what happens next.
+Each person is deep in one area and hands off to the next when their part is done, but they also push back on each other, a coder tells validation "I need another look at this," compliance tells the manager "this can't go out yet," and the manager decides what happens next.